fufiprotocol/fufi.whitepaper/fufi.gov-tokenomics.md

 - Binance Smart Chain: `to-be-deployed`
 - Armonia Meta Chain: `amax.mtoken`

+`Please compare the above with https://fufi.foundation for absolute accuracy```

 # Governance Token Rights

 Included and not limited to the following rights/privileges: